GodOfKebab/wg-quickrs/docs/quick-start/cli.md

 The `installer.sh` script should also install the autocomplete scripts for bash or zsh.

+⚠️ Note: If you want to edit config options, you need to stop the agent first.
+Otherwise, the changes will be overwritten/ignored by the agent.

 ```sh
 # wg-quickrs <TAB>           # Shows available commands (agent, config)
 wg-quickrs --help